-- A. A game is any competition between two or more schools, i.e. RIIL League or non-league RIIL games exclusive of scrimmages, which meets any of the following conditions: - 1) Teams wearing game uniforms. - 2) Score is kept. - 3) Time is kept. - 4) Results of the contest are reported. - 5) The game is structured to meet the game requirements of NFHS rules - B. A scrimmage shall be defined as a controlled practice among any number of schools that is supervised by coaches which does not meet any requirements for a game. - 1) Officials may be present for safety purposes. - 2) Teams may not wear game uniforms. - 3) Activity between teams must be broken into controlled practice segments for coaching and instruction purposes only. - 4) Structuring a scrimmage in such a way as to resemble or replicate a game without game uniforms will be considered a game and additional penalties may be imposed on the school. - C. Notes: - 1) The number of games allowed in each sport for one season does not count the Injury Fund and/or RIIL Playoffs or Sanctioned Championships. - 2) The RIIL recommends one day off (no team activity) per calendar week (Monday - Sunday). - 3) All games/competitions/scrimmages, including those out-of-state, must be entered on the RIIL website. - 4) Cancellation or forfeiting of a RIIL contest is not allowed without prior consent and will be subject to penalties as outlined in Article 6. - 5) No RIIL contest will be scheduled to begin before 12 noon on Sundays without prior consent.
+- A. A game is any competition between two or more schools, i.e. RIIL Middle School 6-8 League or non-league RIIL Middle School 6-8 games exclusive of scrimmages, which meets any of the following conditions: 1.
+Teams wearing game uniforms.
+2. Score is kept.
+3. Time is kept.
+4. Results of the contest are reported.
+5. The game is structured to meet the game requirements of NFHS rules. - B. A scrimmage shall be defined as a controlled practice among any number of schools that is supervised by coaches which does not meet any requirements for a game.
+1. Officials may be present for safety purposes.
+2. Teams may not wear game uniforms.
+3. Activity between teams must be broken into controlled practice segments for coaching and instruction purposes only.
+4. Structuring a scrimmage in such a way as to resemble or replicate a game without game uniforms will be considered a game and additional penalties may be imposed on the school.